tuandm/hellorails/test.md

 # Commit the modifications
 git commit
 ```
-3. Push changes to remote
+iii.
+Push changes to remote
 ```
 # Always check the current branch and status
 git status
-  Your branch is ahead of 'origin/TML-123' by 1 commit
+  Your branch is ahead of 'origin/DMA-123' by 1 commit
 # Push only your branch modifications
-git push origin TML-123
+git push origin DMA-123
 # Or push all modified branches
 git push
 ```
-4. Merge the latest master
+iv.
+Merge the latest master
 ```
 # Retrieve the latest information from remote repository
 git fetch